 I didn’t even think about Jan till it was Feb and how it’s wheezing by even faster because Chinese New Year is coming up real soon and people are scattering for preparations.
 Which I suppose more blogs will post more Asian inspired dishes.
 So here’s mine.
 A simple chicken ginger soup.

 When we were kids there was this one soup dish that mom would always make with gojiberries.
 She would put loads of gojiberries in it making sure we eat all the berries saying it would enhance our eyesight.
 We would pour this soup on our rice and eat it like that.
 Now I modified it a little using a convenient ingredient which is ginger wine.
 You can get this at any Chinese medicinal stores.
 It is mainly for ladies who are undergoing their confinement and had to eat all the gingery stuff.
 But this is rather good to put in soups and braised dishes.
 Of course now I make my kids eat the gojiberries too telling them that it will give them superpower eyes.
 That was motivation enough for my son, my daughter however, just likes rice and soups and won’t question the benefits.

 The best thing about this soup is that you can also eat it with noodles like mee sua or some other dried fine noodles.
 They make a quick meal with an added hard boiled egg or some pickled vegetables.

-3. Heat a heavy based deep pot with a little sunflower oil.
+- Heat a heavy based deep pot with a little sesame oil.
 Stir fry the ginger till fragrant.

-10. Cover with lid, let it simmer for about 2 hours.
+- Cover with lid, let it simmer for about an hour and a half.